danainjax/punks-front-end/NOTES.md

 Use a modal to [2] Add a comment
 Use a modal to [3] Add a contract

-[ ] Center the div in the show view
 [ ] When comments are added, instead of adding to bottom of show page, pop a modal or some other html element

 [ ] When you add the comments to the show view, flip the card over.
-[ ] Don't let the comment box appear more than once, check what event we are listening for [ ] Remove call to login event listener when we re-render the punks [ ] Build a log out // Determine if login persists beyond page refresh
+[ ] Don't let the comment box appear more than once, check what event we are listening for

+[ ] Build a log out // Determine if login persists beyond page refresh